negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     y = outputs["Out"].val
     print(vs)

-The randomly chosen values are returned by :py:func:`deep_architect.searchers.common.random_specify`.
-This function iterates through the hyperparameters that have not yet been assigned a value and chooses a value randomly among the possible ones.
-After choosing all these values, the resulting search space looks like this.
+:py:func:`deep_architect.searchers.common.random_specify` iterates over independent hyperparameters that have not yet been assigned a value and chooses a value uniformly at random from the set of possible values.
+After all hyperparameters have been assigned values, we have the following search space:

 .. code:: python